BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 5. Now, it is asking for how long should the key be valid.
 If you press `Enter` and accept the default, your keys will never expire.
 Specify a desired length of time otherwise.
 6. Verify your selections for errors, see if they're correct.
 7. Enter your user ID information
+8. Now you need to choose a secure and memorable passphrase.
+Since our human brains are [bad](http://people.ischool.berkeley.edu/~nick/aaronson-oracle/) at generating entropy, follow these steps:
+   1. Grab a dice and open up [EFF's word list](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt).
+   2. Your passphrase should consist of at least 4 but _ideally 6 words_.
+You need 5 dice rolls for each word.
+   3. So roll the dice 5 times and that, in order, will give you your first word by matching it on EFF's word list.
-8. Choose a secure passphrase.
-This serves _kind of_ like a password for using your GPG key pair.
-So make sure you don't forget it.
+   4. Do that 6 times and you will have a secure and memorable passphrase to use with your new GPG key.
+Make sure you don't forget it!

 ### [Optional] Generate a Revocation Certificate